chaijs/chaijs.github.io/data/guide/index.md

 # Welcome to Chai

 We are glad that you have decided to give Chai.js a try!
-If this is your first visit, get aquainted with the basics, such as installation and our included assertion styles.
+If this is your first visit, get acquainted with the basics, such as installation and our included assertion styles.

 ## The Basics